axelarnetwork/axelar-amplifier/doc/src/contracts/connection_router.md

      * Gateway Messages
      * The below messages can only be called by registered gateways */
-    // Routes a message to all outgoing gateways registered to the destination domain.
+    // Routes each message to the gateway registered to the destination chain.
     // Called by a registered gateway
     RouteMessages(Vec<Message>),
 }

-#[derive(QueryResponses)]
-pub enum QueryMsg {}
 ```

 ## Events